guardian/jr-api-gateway-workshop/Tutorial.md

 riffRaffArtifactResources += (file("cfn.yaml"), s"${name.value}-cfn/cfn.yaml")
 ```

+Make sure you replace <name of project> with your project name you decided on in step 1

 5. Create a file called plugins.sbt in root/project

 6. Add the following 2 lines :
 `addSbtPlugin("com.typesafe.sbt" % "sbt-native-packager" % "1.1.0")
 	addSbtPlugin("com.gu" % "sbt-riffraff-artifact" % "1.0.0")`

 7. Compile using `sbt compile`

 8. Create new Scala class Lambda.scala in src/main/scala/com/gu/microserviceWorkshop with the following:

 ```
 package com.gu.microserviceWorkshop